NaturalSelectionLabs/Unidata/docs/guide/profiles/README.md

 const profiles: Profiles = await unidata.profiles.get(options: {
     source: string;
     identity: string;
+    limit?: number;
+    cursor?: any;
 });
 ```

 -   `identity`: Ethereum address, Solana address, Flow address, etc.
+-   `limit`: The number of assets to return.
+Since providers use different pagination schemes, it cannot guarantee that the quantities are always accurate.
+-   `cursor`: The pagination cursor returned from the previous page's results.
+Since providers use different pagination schemes, its type is uncertain.

 ## Specification